StanfordSpezi/SpeziLLM/README.md

 The section below highlights the setup and basic use of the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal), [SpeziLLMOpenAI](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmopenai), and [SpeziLLMFog](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmfog) targets in order to integrate Language Models in a Spezi-based application.

 > [!NOTE]
-> To learn more about the usage of the individual targets, please refer to the [DocC documentation of the package] (https://swiftpackageindex.com/stanfordspezi/spezillm/documentation).
+> To learn more about the usage of the individual targets, please refer to the [DocC documentation of the package](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation).

 ### Spezi LLM Local